Six Signs and Symptoms of Gallbladder Problems

 Your gallbladder is a small organ located under the liver.
-It’s main task is to secrete bile that helps to break down fat.
+Its main task is to secrete bile which helps to break down fat and eases digestion.

-As a result, there’s a series of symptoms that, when not attended to in a timely manner, can have a strong impact on your quality of life.
+Your body retains some substances in their ducts, thus generating obstructions that impede the passage of the bile.
+As a result, there’s a series of symptoms that, when not attended to in a timely manner, can have a negative impact on your quality of life.

 1. Inflammation and gas

-Once there are obstructions or difficulties in the ducts that facilitate the passage of bile, digestion become more difficult.
-Then, symptoms such as inflammation and excess intestinal gas occur.
+Once there are obstructions or difficulties in the ducts that facilitate the passage of bile, digestion becomes more difficult.
+In those situations, there may be symptoms such as inflammation of the stomach, the accumulation of waste (which when it isn’t expelled properly will ferment and cause discomfort), and excess intestinal gas.

-Read also: 10 Remedies to Control Intestinal Gas
+Read about Ten Remedies to Control Intestinal Gas

 2. Pain and abdominal heaviness

-- Then, it disappears and reappears, lasting between 12 and 15 hours.
+- Then, it disappears and reappears, and is more and more intense, lasting between 12 and 15 hours

-This signal should be analyzed with medical help, as it can indicate the presence of gallstones.
+- A medical professional should analyze this symptom, as it can indicate the presence of gallstones

 4. Bad breath

-Visit this article: Fight Bad Breath Naturally with These 7 Remedies
+Find out how to Fight Bad Breath Naturally with These Seven Remedies

 5. Lack of appetite

-- As the problem progresses, affected patients feel inflammation and fullness.
+- As the problem continues, affected patients feel inflammation and fullness

 Do you recognize the symptoms mentioned?
 Do you have two or more of them?
-If so, see a doctor to receive the relevant exams that help detect problems in this organ.
+If so, see a doctor receive the relevant tests that can help detect problems in this organ.
+Furthermore, avoid auto-medicating.